The Marketer’s Guide to Leveraging the Know-Factor in Your Sales Copy

 How you can do it

-Before you write one word of sales copy, you need to decide on the personality of your brand.
+Before you write one word of sales copy, you need to create your game plan.
+Decide on the personality of your brand.
 Adopt a style that is uniquely you and resonates with your ideal customers.

 For example, if you sell to professionals, you need to develop a personality that attracts and builds the trust of professionals.
 You could be professional-casual (à la Dan Kennedy) or professional-formal (more like The Economist), depending on what your customers expect.